KayLerch/alexa-skills-kit-states-java/README.md

 // or if we haven't read out bob so far handler.readModel(User.class, "Bob").ifPresent(bob -> bob.removeState());
 ```

+Same goes for single values by using _removeValue_.
+Once again, you can also remove more than one model or
+value wiht _removeValues_ or _removeModels_.

 ## See how it works
 Putting it together, there's a lot you can do with these extensions in
 regards to state management in your Alexa skill.